Shoulder impingement syndrome

-Manual therapy approach such as mobilization for GH & ST joint, AP & inferior glides, joint oscillations, transverse friction massage, movement with mobilization (mulligan’s technique).
+Manual therapy approaches such as mobilization for GH & ST joint, AP & inferior glides, joint oscillations, transverse friction massage, and movement with mobilization (mulligan’s technique).

-ROM Therapeutic exercises like pendulum exercise, active-assisted ROM exercise, anterior and posterior capsular stretch, stretching of the upper trapezius, pectoral, biceps, and other shoulder muscle, Towel exercise, Codman’s exercise, etc.
+ROM Therapeutic exercises like pendulum exercise, active-assisted ROM exercise, anterior and posterior capsular stretch, stretching of the upper trapezius, pectoral, biceps, and other shoulder muscles, Towel exercise, Codman’s exercise, etc.

 Strengthening exercises like isometric exercises for external & internal rotators, biceps, and deltoid, arm aerometry for endurance exercise, plyometric shoulder strengthening using theraband, isokinetic exercise for supraspinatus, prone extension & horizontal abduction, etc.

 An aggressive cuff strengthening and periscapular muscle stabilization exercises.
 The aim is to coordinate the muscles and regain the full range of motion of the shoulder.